Why is my heat exchanger blowing hot air

 HVAC

 The answer to 'why is my heat exchanger blowing hot air' is that there is likely an issue with the heat exchanger itself.
-The heat exchanger is a critical component of your HVAC system, responsible for transferring heat from the combustion process to the air that is then circulated through your home.
-If the heat exchanger is damaged or malfunctioning, it can cause hot air to be blown into your home, even when the system is not actively heating.
+The heat exchanger is a critical component in your HVAC system that transfers heat from the combustion process to the air being circulated through your home.
+If the heat exchanger is cracked or damaged, it can cause hot air to be blown into your home instead of properly heated air.

 Sources